Anti-Scamer/proxy/README.md

 # to use

-press CTRL + SHIFT + I and click on console at the top. then, paste the code from use.
+press CTRL + SHIFT + I and click on console at the top. then, paste the code from use.js